vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

 4. Click the **Deploy to Azure** button.
 Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

-5. If prompted, sign in to the Azure subscription you want to use in this lab.
+5. If prompted, sign in to the Azure with the Azure credentials from the Lab Environment output page.

 6. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.